jbrecht/drone-track-client/README.md

 # Drone Track

 ## Running
 To run, run the [drone-track-server](https://github.com/jbrecht/drone-track-server), then simply open index.html in a modern web browser.
+The clien is hardcoded to look for a locally running server.
+Modify the value of serverURL in drone_track.js if running the server elsewhere.

 ## Problem